Tank Vapor Recovery System Upgrade

-Cannon was selected to help increase the current capacity, safety, and reliability of the CAHN 3 tank vapor recovery (TVR) system.
-The existing TVR system was at risk for potential releases of hydrocarbon vapors to the atmosphere, which can trigger a Notice of Violation (NOV) from the San Joaquin Valley Air Pollution Control District (SJVAPCD) and result in hazardous working conditions for onsite personnel.
-There were also safety and reliability concerns with operating the existing vapor recovery units (VRU).
-Upgrading the TVR system required stainless steel replacement piping to the VRUs; rerouting the discharge piping from the VRUs; new VRU compressor packages; and additional instrumentation and automation to better monitor and control the TVR system.
-The project scope included survey/scanning of existing site conditions, piping system design, equipment foundation design, pipe support analysis and design, electrical system upgrade design, automation design, and preparation of construction drawings and documents.
+Cannon was selected to help increase the existing capacity, safety, and reliability of the tank vapor recovery (TVR) system at an oil and gas company’s dehydration and processing facility.
+Upgrading the TVR system required replacement of the existing vapor collection network with stainless steel piping from the tank battery to the VRUs; rerouting the discharge piping from the VRUs; new VRU compressor packages; and additional instrumentation and automation to better monitor and control the TVR system.
+The project scope included topographic survey and 3D laser scanning of existing site conditions, piping system design, equipment foundation design, pipe support analysis and design, electrical system upgrade design, automation design, and preparation of construction drawings and documents.

 Tie-ins were designed for the new VRUs.
 The construction for the first stage occurred during a planned plant outage, so the design allowed for a quick turnaround during execution.
 The second stage of construction involved installation and start-up of the new compressors, including piping completion, skid foundation installation, electrical design, and automation design to incorporate the TVR system and VRU instruments into the plant PLC.

-Lost Hills, CA
+Lost Hills, California

 - Survey and Mapping